Miami Neuroscience Institute Stroke Program

 DVAs generally don't cause symptoms.
 Many people don't know that they have one.

 How are developmental venous anomalies diagnosed?

-DVAs may only be found when you have imaging tests to look for the cause of other health problems.
+In most cases, DVAs are found when you have imaging tests to look for the cause of other health problems.
 Imaging tests may include MRI or MRA, conventional angiogram, or specific types of CT scans that show areas of blood flow.

 How are developmental venous anomalies treated?